CITIZENS GUIDE WATER BILL

 The Treatment facility was first designed in 1954 and expanded in 1971 and 1988.
 The construction in 1971 converted the plant from a primary facility to a secondary facility with activated sludge, anaerobic digestion and filtration.
 In 1988 the facility was expanded to meet the city's growth demands and more stringent effluent limitations.
 In August of 1996 the City completed a Wastewater Treatment Plant Master Plan and a Sewer Master Plan in January 2005 that addresses future plant and sewer improvements.

-The City's water and sewer bills are generated on a bi-monthly basis (due in the odd number month; Jan/Mar/May/July/Sept/Nov).
-Meters are read at the beginning of the billed month, processed at City Hall and then according to the City's charter must be mailed by the 10th of the billed month.
-Bills must be received on the 25th of the month (unless the 25th falls on a weekend or holiday; then they will be due on the next business day).
-The morning after the due date there will be a 5% penalty assessed to any unpaid balance.
-There will be a second 5% penalty assessed on the second Thursday of the month following the due date.
-Shut off day is the third Wednesday of the month following the billed month.
+Starting in August 2019, the City's water and sewer bills will be generated on a monthly basis.
+Each bill will be mailed no later than the 10th of each month and will be due the last Wednesday of the month.
+A 10% penalty will be added to any unpaid balance the day after the bills are due.
+If a balance remains, water shutoff for non-payment will occur the third Wednesday following the bill due date.
 Failure to receive your bill does not waive the past due penalties.
 When reading your bill, an explanation of codes is listed on the back.
 Bills are based on usage, so each customer’s billing amounts will vary (number of people, washing machine, dishwasher, gardening, etc.), so it is not practical to compare your bill with another customer.

 You have several options for paying your bill…. you can mail it to us, you can come directly to City Hall and pay with cash, check or money order, or you can drop your payment in the drop box which is located on the west side of the door to City Hall.
 Check with your financial institution to see if online bill paying is available directly through them.
 We currently accept credit or debit cards on our website (www.williamston-mi.us).
 There is a nominal fee associated with this service.
 We also offer ACH payments.